ssjkhan/lang-basics/README.md

 # lang-basics

-Learning is an important for any developer, this repo contains exerices for learning new langauges from various resources.
+Continous learning is important for any developer.
+This repo contains exercises I've completed while learning new langauges from various resources.